mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ?>
 ```

-As you can see, for each encryption and decryption, **the correct password/passcode is required** in order to get back the original data strings.
+**NOTE:** As you can see here, for each encryption and decryption requires the supplied _password_ to work as this is part of the security layers.

 ### Practical use of data encryption and decryption

-Both of these functions are useful when we want to securely encrypt user confidential information such as Social Security number, Phone number, Bank Account number, Credit Card information and whatnots where at some points of time, we need it back in plain text or the original version of the data. **However, these functions are not practical to use for user password as it is reversible and will not secure!**
+Both of these PHP functions are useful when we want to securely encrypt user confidential information such as social security number, phone number, bank account number, credit card information, etc. where at some points of time, we need it back in a plain text.

+For user password, you should not encrypt it using this encryption as this is reversible and totally not practical for user password.
+Instead, you should hash them.

 ### Secure password hashing using PHP custom function

-Despite encryption and decryption of the data, another part that plays very important role in our application development is password hashing.
-The best implementation in password hashing is to use **_one-way_** hashing technique.
+Despite of data encryption and decryption, another part that plays very important role in our application development is password hashing.
+The best implementation in password hashing is to use **_one-way hashing technique_**.
 Meaning that, it is irreversible.
-Unlikely the encryptions, they are formulated to be able to be decrypted it back.
+Unlike the encryptions, they are formulated to be able to be decrypted it back.
 The password is encrypted and hashed for one-time only and it is no longer can be decrypted to a plain text anymore.
 You may want to check [password_hash](http://php.net/manual/en/function.password-hash.php) or [crypt](http://php.net/manual/en/function.crypt.php) for PHP one-way hashing algorithms.

-In my projects, I usually use this hashing function to hash the user password:
+However, in my projects, I am more likely to use this custom hashing function to hash the user password:

 ```php
 <?php